TheThingSystem/steward/nodewiki/steward/BeagleBoneBlack.md

     xz -d BBB-eMMC-flasher-2013.05.27.img.xz

-After decompression is should be around 3.4GB.
-Now go ahead and insert your microSD card in its adaptor into your Macbook.
+After decompression is should be around 3.4GB, so you will need a micro SD card at least 4GB in size to handle the image.
+Go ahead and insert the microSD card in its adaptor into your Macbook.

 Open up a Terminal window and type *df -h*, remember the device name for your micro SD Card.
 In my case it's */dev/disk1*.
 We'll need to use the raw device, */dev/rdisk1*.